Parents take the safety of their children seriously - and so do we.

 At Scouts NSW:

-- All Leaders are thoroughly screened, undergo a NSW Police Check, and must hold a valid, verified Working with Children Check.
+- All Leaders are thoroughly screened, undergo a National Police Check, and must hold a valid, verified Working with Children Check.

 - Adult Leaders receive comprehensive, ongoing training across a range of subjects including leadership, WHS, and youth protection.